cta-observatory/magic-cta-pipe/magicctapipe/scripts/lst1_magic/README.md

 Authorized institute server (Client) &rarr;  ssh connection to CTALaPalma &rarr; ssh connection to cp01/02.

-2) Once connected to the IT Container, install magic-cta-pipe (e.g. in your home directory in the IT Container) with the following commands (if you have mamba installed, we recommend yo uuse it instead of conda.
+2) Once connected to the IT Container, install magic-cta-pipe (e.g. in your home directory in the IT Container) with the following commands (if you have mamba installed, we recommend you to use it instead of conda.
 The installation process will be much faster.):

 ```
 git clone -b Torino_auto_MCP https://github.com/cta-observatory/magic-cta-pipe.git